Uni-Fusion: Universal Continuous Mapping: Related Works

 \subsection{Neural implicit based Reconstruction}

-Neural implicit reconstruction have orginally be introduced to SDF and Occupancy based reconstruction.
-The seminal work of \cite{park2019deepsdf}, i.e., DeepSDF, utilizes deep model to encode geometry prior with Multi-layer perceptrons (MLPs) and extract discretized SDF by querying from decoding.
-Then, an algorithm similiar to Marching Cubes~\cite{lorensen1987marching} is applied to extract meshes.
-For the latter, Occupancy Networks~\cite{mescheder2019occupancy} learn to estimate the occupancy probability at positions from an implicit function.
-Meshes are generated with the Multiresolution IsoSurface Extraction (MISE) technique is used to generate meshes.
+Neural implicit reconstruction was originally introduced for SDF and occupancy-based reconstruction.
+The seminal work by Park et al.~\cite{park2019deepsdf}, known as DeepSDF, employs a deep model to encode geometry prior using multi-layer perceptrons (MLPs) and extracts discretized SDF through decoding queries.
+It then uses an algorithm similar to Marching Cubes~\cite{lorensen1987marching} for mesh extraction.
+For the latter, Occupancy Networks~\cite{mescheder2019occupancy} learn to estimate the occupancy probability at positions using an implicit function.
+The Multiresolution IsoSurface Extraction (MISE) technique is used to generate meshes.

-To improve the efficiency of the reconstruction, DeepLS~\cite{chabra2020deep} resorts to multiple local deep priors and reconstructs on a set of local SDFs.
-Jiang et al.~\cite{jiang2020local} further proposes to utilize a local implicit grid that further eases the complexity of learning the encoding.
-In contrast, Convolutional Occupancy Networks~\cite{peng2020convolutional} explore the local latent by replacing the encoder-decoder with optimization on a grid of local features to ease the burden of simple MLPs.
+To enhance the efficiency of the reconstruction, DeepLS~\cite{chabra2020deep} uses multiple local deep priors and reconstructs based on a set of local SDFs.
+Jiang et al.~\cite{jiang2020local} additionally proposes the use of a local implicit grid to further simplify the model complexity of the encoding.
+Conversely, Convolutional Occupancy Networks~\cite{peng2020convolutional} explore the local latent by replacing the encoder-decoder with optimization on a grid of local features, thereby alleviating the burden of MLPs.